RishankDudhat05/VOYAGR/userstories.md

 ### US-15: Multi-Device Access
 #### User Story
-As a traveler,
+> *As a* traveler,
-I want to access my itinerary seamlessly from both my phone and laptop,
+> *I want to* access my itinerary seamlessly from both my phone and laptop,
-So that I can plan at home and check updates on the go.
+> *So that* I can plan at home and check updates on the go.

 #### Acceptance Criteria
-- My account and itinerary data automatically sync across web and mobile apps.
+- *And I know I am done when:* My account and itinerary data automatically sync across web and mobile apps.

 #### Source Justification
 This story supports **NFR 1 (Usability)** and **NFR 5 (Scalability)**, ensuring smooth user experience across platforms.